Showing posts with label arsenokoite. Show all posts

 Baby Got Baby Back Ribs

-No decent exegete still sees the Sodom story as anything but a story about a people lacking hospitality that was a life-or-death situation in the ancient world.
-Most people have a hard time wrapping their heads around the Sodom narrative being about hospitality, like I once did, instead of homosexuality because they go by our own current understanding of what hospitality is.
-We see the lack of hospitality today as not wanting to open the door for a neighbor who wants to borrow a cup of sugar or a weed whacker.
-The ancient world put the lack of hospitality of such grave importance, that the rest of the Israeli tribes went to war with the tribe of Ruben over it.
-And yes, there was a homosexual rape aspect to it.
+No decent exegete still sees the Sodom story as anything but a story about a debased people lacking hospitality that was a life-or-death situation in the ancient world.
+Most people have a hard time wrapping their heads around the Sodom narrative being about hospitality, like I once did, instead of homosexuality because they go by a modern-day understanding of what hospitality is.

-Even with the Roman 1 verses, anti-gay scholars can't really take homosexuality outside of its idolatry context, so they just meld the two together to where you can't see where one starts and the other finishes in the hopes you don't see what they're doing.
+Even with the Roman 1 verses, anti-gay scholars can't really take homosexuality outside of its idolatry context.
+Hence, they just meld the two together, what the text doesn't do.

-I want to answer the argument that many sincerely want to be answered.
-The argument goes that Paul "made up" the Greek word arsenokoite in 1 Corinthians with compounding words 1 in Leviticus 20:13 ("a man shall not lay with a male") into one word and sticking it in 1 Corinthians and 1 Timothy, it looks like it's a clear-cut case Paul is condemning homosexuality with cleverly using Leviticus.
+I now want to answer the argument that many sincerely want to be answered.
+The argument goes that Paul "made up" the Greek word arsenokoite in 1 Corinthians with compounding words 1 in Leviticus 20:13 ("A man shall not lay with a male") and sticking it in 1 Corinthians 6:9 and 1 Timothy 1:10 with what looks like it's a clear-cut case Paul is condemning homosexuality with cleverly using Leviticus.

-There's no question that Leviticus verses were written in the context of idolatry (Leviticus 20:2,3 tells you that and it's carried over to Deuteronomy with discussing the "quedesh" priesthood that isn't named in the Leviticus verses, but are the Moloch worshippers Leviticus is referencing) and that if Paul referenced it, he was referencing their homosexuality in the context of only their idolatry practices, but I will approach this as if it wasn't in the context of idolatry because that is the only argument that can be made to carry this verse as a general prohibition of homosexuality to the present day)
+There is no question that the Leviticus verses were written in the context of the idolatry practices of the Canaanites.
+Leviticus 20:2,3 gives you that context with that same context then being carried over to Deuteronomy in discussing the "Quedesh" priesthood that isn't named in the Leviticus verses, but are the men Leviticus is referencing, and that if Paul referenced them, he was referencing homosexuality in the context of only their idolatry practices.

 To start, read what I say as to why Leviticus is only in the context of idolatry and then go to what I say about the word itself (you'll find argument after argument from me on this blog refuting the claim arsenokoite means a homosexual).